PadWorld-Entertainment/worldofpadman-fork/wop-changelog.md

 	- changed home path name to "WorldOfPadman" for consistency with gamename and to avoid possible collisions (yes, there are more apps called "Padman")
 	- new icon for the Windows binaries, made from the WoP SVG icon, also an iconset
 	- ioquake 3 version 1.36 Git, 2020-12-26
+- FIXED
+	- demo_protocols include current PROTOCOL_VERSION 71 now to make demo ui work
+	- drop shadow distance for the engine to improve the readability of text

 ## Dec 17 2011 - VERSION: 1.6